 Though a demo might be part of this meeting, the primary purpose of the Sprint Review is the inspect and adapt capability provided by the discussion.

 Who Attends a Sprint Review?

 The entire Scrum Team attends the sprint review.
 Any stakeholders, senior managers, and other affected departments (e.g., marketing, customer support) are invited to attend and give feedback.
 Scrum teams should invite as many people as the room can hold--diverse feedback is essential for creating excellent products.

 How Long Should Sprint Reviews Last?

-The Scrum Guide limits sprint reviews to a maximum of four hours.
+Sprint reviews are limited to a maximum of four hours.

 The general rule of thumb is to allow one hours for sprint review per every one week of sprint length.
 That means teams should timebox sprint review to two hours for a two-week sprint and four hours for a one-month sprint.